MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/teams-in-hc.md

 To learn more, see [Get started with Secure Messaging policies for Healthcare organizations](messaging-policies-hc.md).

 Also related to secure messaging is the ability to have other tenants federated by Healthcare organizations, allowing richer inter-tenant communication.
-(See [Manage external access (federation) in Microsoft Teams](../../manage-external-access.md)).
+(See [Manage external meetings and chat in Microsoft Teams](/microsoftteams/manage-external-access)).

 ## Teams templates for healthcare organizations

 New templates for creating Teams were developed to apply to a Hospital setting, and more are expected soon.
 This makes it easier to create teams that Healthcare workers use to coordinate care for patients in various departments or wards.
-To learn more, see [Get started with Teams templates for Healthcare organizations](./healthcare-templates-admin-console.md).
+To learn more, see [Get started with Teams templates for Healthcare organizations](healthcare-templates-admin-console.md).
 Teams can be started for internal departments such as cardiology, or for care wards, and more templates are in development.

 ## Care coordination and collaboration